SnehaKarthikeyan/problems-factors/README.md

 Input Description:

-N a integer as input.
+An integer N as input.

 Output Description: